HaiShaw/cs255-project1/README.txt

         The construct of this approach (used in code) is: store ( aes128_hash(user's input password || salt) || salt)     ==> localStorage For valiodation, we just need to re-compute and compare the aes128_hash(user's input password || salt) from salt!
-        The construct is believed to be secure enough given the collision resistency from underline secure hash and salt.
+        The construct is believed to be secure enough given the collision resistency from underlying secure hash and salt.

     -   With this aes128_hash() in place, we could use another approach to validate user identity through password input, that is hash the per user E/D key to the group-keys DataBase (the key derived by pbkdf2) along with a salt, then